ajschumacher/emacs_python/README.md

 think of Emacs as a kit for making an editor.
 The advantage is that you can make any sort of editor you want.

+Let's take a look at editing with Emacs, using [a DC Python project][] as an example.
+We notice that there are some problems at the end of the README, so maybe we can fix it up a little.

+[a DC Python project]: https://github.com/DCPython/dcpython-django/blob/77af0754866780b2eb013f7fb08c13918bd5266c/README.rst

 ![](screenshots/clone_django.png)